WZLR: The Eagle Morning Zoo

 Dr. Dave and "The Eagle Morning Zoo" started on February 6, 2017.
 Dr. Dave was the host of the original "Z Morning zoo" on WGTZ (Z-93) from the mid-1980s to the early 1990s.
 One week later, "Wild Bill" Cox, who had been Dr. Dave's WGTZ sidekick in the mid 1980s, joined the show.
 In September Alan Kaye, also on the original WGTZ "Z Morning Zoo", joined the program.
 The last show with Dr. Dave aired on December 4, 2017.

 On December 5, 2017, the station went back to all music in the morning with the announcement that Todd Hollst would be the new host of the Morning Zoo starting on January 4, 2018.
 That show ended in the summer of 2018.
 The station has off and on referred to the morning show as The Eagle Morning Zoo, although the format is not similar to the traditional shows of that name as they play up to 14 songs an hour in morning drive.

-The current incarnation of the Eagle Morning Zoo is Nick Roberts, Xavier Hershovitz who is a news reporter for WHIO-TV, and Brittany Otto who also serves as the main morning news anchor for WHIO radio.
+The current incarnation of the Eagle Morning Zoo is Todd Hollst who also hosts the late afternoon talk show on WHIO.
+Brittany Otto handles news and also serves as the main morning news anchor for WHIO radio.